ecnivs/codec-6/README.md

 # Team Codec-6
 # Innovatex 2.0 Hackathon

-Note: This project covers only the base functionalities.
+Note: This project covers only the base functionalities and needs dialogflow agent private key to run.